Best Playa Del Carmen Excursions & Activities

 Playa del Carmen and the surrounding Riviera Maya have become one of Mexico’s top vacation destinations, with more than 6 million visitors each year.
-It offers a wide range of activities, including scuba diving, snorkeling, fishing, golfing, horseback riding, ziplining, and other water sports, and an incredible array of cultural discoveries.
-Read on for the best Playa del Carmen Excursions come rain or shine for an incredible holiday.
+It offers various activities, including scuba diving, snorkeling, horseback riding, ziplining, other water sports, and an incredible array of cultural discoveries.
+Read on for the best Playa del Carmen Excursions and activities, come rain or shine, for an incredible holiday.

 Explore the Ancient Mayan Ruins of Chichen Itza

-Chichen Itza is the most famous landmark in Mexico and is the most visited of all the Mayan ruins.
+Chichen Itza is the most famous landmark in Mexico and the most visited of all the Mayan ruins.
 This notoriety makes a visit here one of the best tours in Playa del Carmen.
 You will learn about the fascinating history of the fall equinox and the story of the serpent inbuilt into the magnificent temple.
 As one of the world’s seven wonders and a UNESCO World Heritage site, a trip to Chichen Itza is worth the time.

 Many different Chichen Itza tours are available, each very similar but with various stops or additions.
 Some of the best are below:

 How far from Playa del Carmen is it?
-Playa del carmen is fortunate to be on the last of the pick up / first drop off before heading inland approximately 2.5 hours to Chichen Itza.
+Playa del Carmen is the last pick up / first drop off before heading inland for approximately 2.5 hours to Chichen Itza.
 Stop-offs in different locations (mine included a ceramic store and tequila factory) will break up this journey.

-How much does it cost? this completely depends on which option you go for but expect to pay upwards from £35 / $50.
+How much does it cost?
+This completely depends on which option you go for but expect to pay upwards of £35 / $50.

 Navigate the historical Tulum Ruins

-Several tours you can take include stops at the Tulum Ruins, which have famous views over the turquoise waters.
+Several Playa del Carmen tours you can take include stops at the Tulum Ruins, which have famous views over the turquoise waters.
 This archeological site is the second most visited historical area in the region.
 Not only will you get to appreciate the ruins, but you will also spend some free time in Tulum itself and nearby Akumal.
-The viewpoints across the palm tree lined beach as you look out from the ruins are truly spectacular.
+The viewpoints across the palm tree-lined beach as you look out from the ruins are truly spectacular.

 How far from Playa del Carmen is it?
 A straight drive to the Tulum ruins will take about an hour.

-How much does it cost? upwards from £30 / $45 but this usually includes a trip to a cenote, time in centre and/or beach time.
+How much does it cost?
+Upwards from £30 / $45, which usually includes a trip to a cenote, time in the center, and beach time.

 Visit the Colonial Town of Valladolid

-Closeby Chichen Itza on Mexico’s Yucatán Peninsula is the colonial town of Valladolid.
+Close by Chichen Itza on Mexico’s Yucatán Peninsula is the colonial town of Valladolid.
 Learn all about the history of this town and the importance it gave to the Mayan civilization with some of the best cultural tours of Mexico.
-Its colonial buildings include 16th-century Convent of San Bernardino of Siena and the beautiful San Gervasio Cathedral.
+Its colonial buildings include the 16th-century Convent of San Bernardino of Siena and the beautiful San Gervasio Cathedral.

-Many tours to Chichen Itza include Valladolid so you can see this charming village in a wider tour.
-You can also uncover stunning underground cenotes in this area, the most notorious being the Cenote Suytun, a huge cave with turquoise sinkhole dominating the center.
+Many Playa del Carmen tours to Chichen Itza include Valladolid so that you can see this charming village during those excursions.
+You can also uncover stunning underground cenotes in this area, the most notorious being the Cenote Suytun, a vast cave with a turquoise sinkhole dominating the center.

 Spend an action-packed day of adventure at Xcaret Park Eco-Park

-The Xcaret Experiencias Group runs several different adventure parks that each provides day trips with something different to offer:
+The Xcaret Experiencias Group runs several different adventure parks that each provide day trips with something different to offer:

-- Xenses Park – an unusual park that focuses your imagination to whole new territories.
+- Xenses Park is an unusual park that focuses your imagination on new territories.

 - Xel-Ha Park – Riviera Maya’s amazing natural aquarium is a true paradise where you can float, swim and snorkel amongst varied sea life.